4n6nk8s/quals-2023-write-ups/README.md

 # quals-2023-write-ups
-Write-ups for forensics and misc challenges of quals 2023
+Write-ups for forensics and misc challenges of Securinets quals 2023

 ## MISC